 One of the challenges of planning a family trip is finding the perfect destination – one that has attractions for all ages, especially children.
-One of the best family destinations in the world is Lisbon, the capital city of Portugal, which is packed with picturesque neighbourhoods and kid-friendly attractions and has great weather all year long.
+One of the best family destinations in the world is Lisbon, the capital city of Portugal.
+Definitely one to add to your Europe bucket list, Lisbon is packed with picturesque neighbourhoods and kid-friendly attractions and has great weather all year long.

 The Portuguese way of life is highly family-oriented, making Lisbon an inviting destination for parents who want to experience the world with their children.
 Whether you’re in town for the weekend or a longer trip, you’ll find plenty of activities to keep everyone occupied.
 The following are some of the top attractions for the perfect family trip to Lisbon.

 Before you set out with your family to explore Lisbon, here are some helpful tips to help you make the most out of your trip:

 - Consider getting a Lisboa Card, which will give you access to most of the city’s top attractions as well as unlimited use of public transportation.